mcanela-iese/DataScience/2. Introduction to Python/README.md

 `def f(x): return 1/(1 - x**2)`

 Longer definitions can involve several lines of code.
 In that case, all the lines after the colon must be *indented*.
-Jupyter interfaces create the indentation by themselves.
+Jupyter interfaces create the indentation automatically when we press the *Return* key after the colon.

 ### Loops and conditional logic